By Greg Reh, vice chairman, US and Global Life Sciences leader, Deloitte Consulting LLP

 Solution: Medtech companies should earn the trust of providers and patients by developing strong privacy and security arrangements through the use of data encryption and authentication mechanisms.
 They should also give patients control over their own data (including the right to keep it from being shared), and allow the patient to see who is using data and for what purposes.
 Nearly 70 percent of surveyed medtech companies agree that patients will eventually own their health data.
 Embedded blockchain-like technology could offer a real-time mechanism for tracking how data are processed.

 - Improving the adoption of medical technology: More than 70 percent of medtech companies said health care systems and clinicians are not yet prepared to use data generated from connected medical devices.
 According to our recent surveys of US health care consumers and physicians, half of consumers use technology to track their health information and 53 percent said they shared this information with their doctor.
-However, only 9 percent of providers have implemented technology for remote monitoring and/or integration of data from wearables, and just 27 percent intend to add this capability within the next couple of years.
+However, only nine percent of providers have implemented technology for remote monitoring and/or integration of data from wearables, and just 27 percent intend to add this capability within the next couple of years.

 Solution: Medtech companies should provide health care stakeholders with robust and reliable evidence that the data generated by their devices can reduce costs, improve efficiencies, and lead to better patient outcomes.
 They also should demonstrate that the devices are intuitive and easy to use, and, when necessary, offer training and support to staff.